jlindsey/leach/README.md

 Development
 -----------

-Porter is written in Go and requires version >=1.11 for Go modules support.
+Leach is written in Go and requires version >=1.11 for Go modules support.

 You will need a local Consul instance to develop against, which can be launched with Docker like so: